-- Call on participants randomly to read the workshop objectives from the prepared flip chart.
-(Random selection helps participants to pay attention.) - 1.
-To share information about the services that the facilitators' organization provides - 2.
-To learn more about the work the participants do in their communities - 3.
-To learn how the participants support families impacted by disability in their communities - 4.
-To learn about the disabilities participants see in their communities and the causes, symptoms, and interventions for those disabilities - 5.
-To brainstorm together how we can improve support for children with disabilities and their families - 6.
-To make action plans that outline how we can better support children with disabilities in our communities - 7.
+- Explain to participants that you will now review workshop objectives that will help build the capacity of CHPs to handle disability issues in their community. - Call on participants randomly to read the workshop objectives from the prepared flip chart.
+(Random selection helps participants to pay attention.) - I. To share information about the services that the facilitators' organization provides - 2.
+To learn how the participants support families impacted by disability in their communities - 3.
+To learn about the disabilities participants see in their communities and the causes, risk reductions, and interventions for those disabilities - 4.
+To brainstorm together how we can improve support for children with disabilities and their families - 5.
+To make action plans that outline how we can better support families impacted by disabilities in our communities - 6.
 To answer participants' questions and concerns regarding disability